Flockenberger/JGagV2/README.md

  ## Features
  ► Retrieve posts from every section.

- ► Uploading posts to 9gag.
+ ► Uploading images and youtube videos to 9gag.

  ► Search for posts.